MicrosoftDocs/ai-builder/ai-builder-docs/prebuilt-text-recognition.md

 ## Use in PowerApps

-If you want to use this prebuilt model in PowerApps using the Text recognizer component.
-You can find more information in [Text recognizer component in PowerApps](prebuilt-text-recognizer-component-in-powerapps.md).
+If you want to use this prebuilt model in Power Apps using the text recognizer component.
+For more more information, see [Text recognizer component in PowerApps](prebuilt-text-recognizer-component-in-powerapps.md).

 ## Use in Microsoft Flow